Apteco/py-apteco/docs/source/tutorials/tutorial_05.rst

 .. hint::

-    Just as with the ``==`` operator seen in previous examples, instead of performing a comparison
+    Just as with the ``==`` operator seen in previous examples, instead of performing a comparison,
-    the ``!=`` has been 'overloaded' to create a selection, but with the ``include`` flag set to ``False``
+    the ``!=`` operator has been 'overloaded' to create a selection but with the ``include`` flag set to ``False``
     — to *exclude* the given value.